nothingspecialguild/Nothing-Special/rules/raidrules.md

 **4.** A player will never be made to feel shamed for failing a mechanic (it happens), but you might be asked why it happened!

+**5.** Mythic progression: the first night of pulls on a new boss will always be a learning night.
+The team works together to understand the fight, what's changed, what's expected, and begins to develop strategies for the following raid.

 ## **LOOT**

 **1.** Personal loot applies.
 Unwanted/duplicate gear must be rolled for to ensure equal opportunity for everyone.
 We do not use RC Loot Council.

-**2.** BoEs dropped during progression can be kept, if they are an upgrade.
-You must equip the item during the raid.
-Unneeded items go to the GM to sell for guild bank funds.
+**2.** BoEs dropped during progression go to the GM to sell for guild bank funds.